The future of identity management

 Even if third-party cookies persist, marketers must plan for a future where first-party and privacy-compliant data is the foundation of targeting and measurement.

-“Whether cookies go away or not, you still have to understand the data behind those cookies.”
+“Whether cookies go away or not, you still have to understand the data behind those cookies.
+Too many brands got hooked on scale and forgot quality.
+Now is the time to re-center on what data you actually trust.”

 Key actions: